 Industrial Interoperability with Bridgemeter

 Modern industry is a complex ecosystem of equipment, sensors and systems, each with its specific interface and communication protocol.
 This diversity is the result of technological evolution and the need to meet different production requirements.
-However, this diversity also brings significant challenges in terms of automation, integration and data analysis.
+However, this diversity also brings significant challenges in terms of data automation, integration and analysis.

 Intelligence for more efficient operation and maintenance